epandurski/swaptacular.github.io/_posts/2023-08-03-under-the-hood-message-transport.md

   private key, so that the authenticity of the information can be verified.

-Using the info-bundle files, the process of obtaining technical and contact information about the other, and issuing and exchanging peer certificates, is streamlined into 4 simple steps:
+Using the info-bundle files, the process of obtaining technical and contact information about the other peer, and issuing and exchanging peer certificates, is streamlined into 4 simple steps:

 <div class="message">
   <img src="/images/peers-infobundles.svg"